 In the spring of 2000, I went, by myself, to see Robert Towne’s Personal Best, which was playing at a West Side venue as part of a series devoted to lesbian cult films.
 I was one of the few women there; most audience members were unaccompanied, trench-coated men, median age 55.
 One guy sitting behind me was jerking off.
 I can’t remember whether I moved my seat or not.

-Melissa Anderson is the senior film critic for the Village Voice.
+Melissa Anderson is the film editor of 4Columns.